FullStackBulletin/best-scheduled-tweets/README.md

-# ⚠️ This library is deprecated
+# ⚠️ This library is deprecated! ⚠️

 The code in this library has been merged back into [FullStackBulletin/sls-create-newsletter-issue](https://github.com/FullStackBulletin/sls-create-newsletter-issue).
 For a better description of the reasons, check out [this PR](https://github.com/FullStackBulletin/sls-create-newsletter-issue/pull/55).